iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week2_qgis/W2_qgis2.md

 This can be two layers overlaid, two side by side, or any arrangement you think articulates a clear visual comparison.

+Write a short blurb on why you chose this comparison and what conclusions you may draw from this.
+What are next steps to consider if you were work to continue working with this evictions dataset?

 In your map, include a line of text on where you data came from and make sure to include a legend if it makes sense.